 Inappropriate sequencing of activities (e.g., starting to develop the build scenarios before the existing conditions traffic model has been properly calibrated and validated)

 Although the above problems can apply to all types of traffic analyses, the complexities associated with microsimulation traffic models only exacerbate the issues.
-Thus, to ensure that there is a clear understanding of the traffic analysis requirements, the project team should organize a meeting to review/update the DT2290 form as appropriate.
+To ensure that there is a clear understanding of the traffic analysis requirements, the project team shall work with WisDOT regional traffic staff to define the preliminary traffic model boundaries.
+After coordinating with WisDOT regional traffic staff, the project team should organize a meeting with other key stakeholders to finalize the traffic model boundaries and review/update the DT2290 Traffic Model Scope form as appropriate.
 In addition to the meeting, it may be beneficial to conduct an organized visit to the site to familiarize the team with the current traffic conditions/issues.

 Typically, the traffic analysis kick-off meeting will include only those internal stakeholders, and applicable consultant team representatives, who will be involved in the development and/or review of the traffic model.
-It may be beneficial to promote early involvement with BTO-TASU and the Federal Highway Administration (FHWA), as appropriate, by inviting them to this initial meeting.
-This is especially true for mega projects and/or high profile projects.
+It may be beneficial to promote early involvement with the Bureau of Traffic Operations – Traffic Analysis and Safety Unit (BTO-TASU) and the Federal Highway Administration (FHWA), as appropriate, by inviting them to this initial meeting.
+This is especially true for mega projects, high profile projects and FHWA Projects of Division Interest (PoDI).
+At a minimum, the project team shall invite the FHWA Wisconsin Division Operations Program Manager to the initial kick-off meeting for any interstate project that has a scope of work greater than pavement replacement.
+Refer to the FHWA/WisDOT “Risk-Based Project Stewardship and Oversight Agreement”, provided in FDM 11-5-2-1, for details on FHWA and WisDOT stewardship and oversight of federal-aid projects.

 Refer to TEOpS 16-25-2 for additional guidance on determining who should participate in the review of the traffic model.
 In general, BTO-TASU shall be involved with the review of all models where FHWA participation is desired or required.
 It is also advisable to include BTO-TASU when dealing with new, unique or complex modeling concepts or analysis tools, especially if the region does not have the necessary knowledge and/or resources.
 Direct any questions regarding the need to involve BTO-TASU to the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).